florian-ariasu/csharp-mini-game-freecodecamp/README.md

     E -->|Frozen| G[Wait]
     E -->|Speed Boost| H[Fast Move]
 ```

-*Happy coding!
-Remember to check the Issues section for active bug fixes and ongoing improvements.* 🚀

 ### 📜 Licence
 This project is licensed under the MIT Licence.
 See the [LICENCE](./LICENSE) file for further details.